Totchinuko/apiconan.totchinuko.fr/patches/sudo.enhanced.md

 - Fixed light overrides that made caves too bright
 - Fixed various typo
 - Improved the glow slider on color pickers

+## 1.3.36
+- Improved background caches to avoid generating object garbage, to improve server crashes tied to object instantiation.
+This does not address the root of the issue, but it certainly will make it better.
+- Fixed mod map markers displayed on wrong region when updated